Asia | Destination Guides

 Two women, fueled by their love of travel, are walking through a rice field in Vietnam.

-While Tết may cause some travel chaos within Vietnam, there are other festivals, such as the Mid-Autumn Festival (Tet Trung Thu) in September or October, which celebrates the harvest, or the historic Huế Festival in April.
+If you’re planning a cultural itinerary, this period is also packed with festivals and celebrations, including the Mid-Autumn Festival (Tet Trung Thu) in September or October, which celebrates the harvest, or the historic Huế Festival in April.
 Both show off come the unique culture and color of Vietnam.
+There is also Tết, the most important festival in Vietnam, in late January or early February, though we would actually recommend trying to avoid it.

 BOOK A TRIP: Highlights of Vietnam